 Organizing Data for Analysis.

 The Problem.
-The raw data may well be there, but they may not be organized in an a way that can be used to make the required calculations.
+The raw data may well be there, but they may not be organized in an a way that can be used to make the desired calculations.
 For example, client data can’t be analyzed by state unless each client’s state is recorded separately from the rest of the address.

 Problems like this typically occur when project planning focuses mainly on identifying data to be collected, rather than results to be produced.
 That approach is about as logical as a pastry chef mixing ingredients and putting then in the oven before finding out whether the evening’s menu calls for apple pie or chocolate cake.

 Getting Started.
 Obviously the chef’s first step should be to find out what people want to eat.
 For data analysis a good way to start is by creating a sample final report (you can use make-believe numbers).
 Then identify what information is needed to compute each item on the report and where it will come from.
 If anything is missing, you need to figure out how to get it.

 Organizing Your Data.
 Next you need to make sure each input item can be accessed as needed, each client’s state for example.
 In programs like Access, Excel and FileMaker, that means deciding how your information will be organized into fields and records.
 Those are the elements the software uses to make its calculations.

 Field and record are abstract concepts, so it can be helpful to visualize them in terms of the cutting-edge data storage technology of the 1870s, the index card.
 Library catalogues once were filled with cards listing their holdings by author, subject and title.

 If a single card lists several books by the same author, you can’t catalogue each book alphabetically by title since there is only one card to file.
 Each book needs its own card, or record in database terminology.
 The collection of all the records is called a table.
 In Excel and database tables the records appear as rows.